yeSpud/CS-372-Project/README.md

 * PNPM: Package management
 * Vue: Used for frontend
 * Fastify: Used for API backend
+* ESLint: Used for linting and build checks

 ## Potential technologies
 * Prisma: Used for interfacing with database